Kiiris/7-Styles-Personality-Test-/README.md

 ### ***Goals and Potential Ideas ***

 ***
 The user will answer up to 20 questions.
-Each instance of an answer will navigate to a following similar html webpage and the game will add up all the answers a player inputs and select a personality based on their answers at the end!
-At the beginning of the quiz there will be a title screen demonstrating the kind of quiz it is and whether they would like to continue.
+Each instance of an answer will be tracked and tallied to gauge a person's learning style!
+There are 7 different pages you will come across, with varying information across each.
+At the beginning of the quiz there will be a title screen demonstrating the kind of quiz it is and whether they would like to continue('Coming!').
 At the end of the quiz it will reveal results based on a score tallied and that will have its own formatting depending on how I decide to lay out the information.

 *Objectives:*